 Nothing says feminine, comfortable, and versatile like a maxi dress, plus it never goes out of style.
 Unfortunately, this gorgeous piece of clothing is associated with thin and tall women strutting on the beach with their blonde manes and gold sandals.

-ontrary to popular belief, maxi dresses work better for plus-size women because they accentuate the curves, make you look taller and thinner, and hide any imperfections you may have.
+Contrary to popular belief, maxi dresses work better for plus-size women because they accentuate curves, make you look taller and thinner, and hide any imperfections you may have.

 All you need to do is learn how to pick the right maxi dress and style it.
 Luckily, our top stylists have come together to give their educated tips and tricks on how to wear a maxi dress as a plus-size woman.